Skip to Content

 To increase your chances of snagging a spot in the Virtual Queue, make sure you take a look at the steps below so you’ll know how it works:

-1. The night before, make sure everyone in your group has both a valid theme park admission (ticket) and a Magic Kingdom Park Pass Reservation.
+1. The night before, make sure everyone in your group has both a valid theme park admission (ticket) and a Magic Kingdom Park Pass Reservation (if applicable).

 2. Decide which drop(s) you plan to try to join.